chook81/microsoft-graph-docs/synchronization/api-reference/beta/api/synchronization_synchronizationjob_pause.md

 # synchronizationJob: pause

-Temporarily stop job execution.
-All the progress and job's state is persisted, and upon [Start](synchronization_synchronizationjob_start.md) call job execution will continue from where it left off.
+Temporarily stop synchronization.
+All the progress, including job state, is persisted, and the job will continue from where it left off when a [Start](../api/synchronization_synchronizationjob_start.md) call is made.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).